 - The 2019 NMRPTC meeting was held in conjunction with the NM Rare Plant Conservation Strategy rollout meeting.
 It was decided that the NMRPTC should be one of 5 working groups of the Strategy and that the Strategy rare plant list should be merged with the RPTC list.
 Because the definition of rare was more comprehensive for Strategy species than the definition of rare under RPTC guidelines, it was decided to maintain the RPTC status (NMRPTC Rare) as a search function on the new website.
 It was also decided to retire the R-E-D code because no one used it and functioned only by adding another status to a rare species, which was considered redundant.
 Eleven new species were added to the Strategy list, 3 species were dropped.

 - The NMRPTC held a virtual meeting on February 26 via Zoom due to Covid.
 Twenty-four participants attended the meeting.
 The primary focus of the meeting was to clear up issues surrounding what should be considered rare by the Council following the list merger with the New Mexico Rare Plant Conservation Strategy list and reviewing a list of species to be added or deleted from the list.
 The Council decided to delete the 100-mile rule previously used to describe rarity in some circumstances, but otherwise keep the original NMRPTC definition of rare.
 The 100-mile rule omitted some agency listed species and was considered too restrictive.
 In addition, the Council voted to add a list of peripherals to the website, categories for inclusion will be proposed and decided during the next meeting and after internal discussions with the Heritage Program (rare in NM, more elsewhere).
 This would only be a list of species, not requiring abstracts.
 The list will likely include hundreds of species.
 11 species were proposed for addition or deletion from the list.
 The Council voted to add 8 new species to the list (Ipomopsis wrightii, Berlandiera macvaughii, Asplenium scolopendrium var. americanum, Erythranthe plotocalyx, Phemeranthus rhizomatus, Lechea mensalis, Muilla lordsburgana, Ipomoea gilana) and delete 2 (Rubus aliceae, Penstemon pseudoparvus).
 One was considered peripheral in the United States and therefore not added (Ageratina lemmonii).
 An additional 30 plant species were transferred from the Dropped List back to the Strategy List, due to lesser restrictions for inclusion on the Strategy List.
 Three were proposed for addition (Echinocereus x roetteri, Coryphantha scheeri var. uncinata, Asclepias uncialis), and 6 were voted to be added back to the Dropped List (Asclepias ruthiae, Grindelia decumbens var. subincisa, Grindelia havardii, Xanthisma viscidum, Perityle lemmonii, Escobaria orcuttii var. koenigii).
-There remaining 21 species will be discussed at a follow up meeting in March.

 Group Photos of NMRPTC Members at Council Meetings